-We have so far studied the three specifications shown in Figure 5, where the main specification is the one including all covariates.
-We now want to examine the sensitivity of our main results to alternative model specifications.
-From Table B.1, we can see that the coefficients for rwfh (the ratio of people working from home over the working population) and log(frt) (log of freight transport) are statistically insignificant.
-Following this observation, we estimate the following specifications, all of which exclude some combination of these coefficients from the adjustment of the outcome variable.
-Specifically, we estimate: a model excluding controls for freight transport (Spec 1), a model omitting controls for working from home (Spec 2), and a model that excludes both of these covariates (Spec 3).
-The results of the sensitivity analyses are displayed in Figure D.1 and Table D.1.
-All three alternative specifications show similar estimates to our main specification including all covariates.
+We have so far studied the three specifications shown in Figure 5, where the main specification includes all covariates.
+To further assess the robustness of our main results, we test their sensitivity to a set of alternative model specifications.
+Given that our measures for people working from home and those commuting to work likely capture similar dynamics, we test the sensitivity of our results by excluding one or the other from our specifications.
+Additionally, Table C.1 shows that the coefficient for log(frt)(log of freight transport) is statistically insignificant.
+Consequently, we estimate the following specifications, each excluding different combinations of these covariates: a model excluding controls for freight transport (Spec 1), a model omitting controls for working from home (Spec 2), a model excluding both freight transport and working from home (Spec 3), a model excluding the commuting variable, nvrwfh (Spec 4), and a model excluding both the commuting variable and freight transport (Spec 5).
+The results of these sensitivity analyses are displayed in Figure E.1 and Table E.1 in Appendix E. All five alternative specifications yield estimates similar to our main specification, with the estimated ATTs slightly below our main specification's estimate of approximately -6.2\%.
+The consistency of the estimates across these five different model specifications underscores the robustness of our findings and confirms their reliability regardless of the inclusion or exclusion of various controls.